 - CertiPUR-US® Certified

-The 8-inch version of the Zinus Ultima Comfort delivers a firm feel with an individually pocketed coil system covered with a pressure-relieving comfort layer.
+The 8 inch memory foam mattress of the Zinus Ultima Comfort delivers a firm feel with an individually pocketed coil system covered with a pressure-relieving of foam layer.

 If you gravitate towards a more classic innerspring feel, this mattress might be a great money-saving choice.